'Sudden death' of Kim Jong Un's half-brother investigated

 The eldest Kim brother's death comes as Kim Jong Un has purged senior leadership around him, including firing the minister of state security -- one of his top lieutenants -- earlier this month.

-A report published at the end of December claimed that Kim had ordered the execution of 340 people since coming to power.
+A report published by a South Korean think tank at the end of December claimed that Kim had ordered the execution of 340 people since coming to power.

 The news of Kim Jong Nam's death broke two days after Pyongyang conducted its first ballistic missile test of 2017.